contacto@vag-global.com

 21 June, 2024

-The transfer of a worker without providing the necessary conditions for such mobility is considered an act of hostility, according to the recent resolution of the Labor Inspection Court.
+The transfer of a worker without providing the necessary conditions is considered an act of hostility, according to the recent resolution of the Labor Inspection Court.

 Precedents